Martiless/Alices-Wonderland/documents/DEPLOYMENT_AND_DEVELOPMENT.md

 ### Step Ten:
 #### Set up Emailing in settings.py:
  ***(This is used to send emails from a Gmail account from your site )***
-1. Log into your gmail account.
+1. Log into your Gmail account.
 1. Go to the settings tab and navigate to "Accounts and Imports"
-1. Once there click on "Other Google Account Settints"
+1. Once there click on "Other Google Account Settings"
 1. Click in the "Security" tab and then turn on "2-Step Verification"
-1. Once that is done you can now create an app password specific to your django app, this will allow you send emails from Gmail.
+1. Once that is done you can now create an app password specific to your Django app, this will allow you to send emails from Gmail.
 1. Under the "Sign into Google" heading you will now see a new option called "App Passwords".
 Click on it
 1. On the "App Password" screen, select Main for the app and Other for the device.
 Then type in Django for the device name.
-1. Click on the "Generate" button, this will bring up a 16 character that you can then add to Heroku and yout env.py file as you Email password.
+1. Click on the "Generate" button, this will bring up a 16 character that you can then add to Heroku and your env.py file as your Email password.

-1. You now can set up emailing in your settings.py file.
+1. You now can set up email in your settings.py file.
 This can be done in the following way:
-When we are using the development enviroment the emails will still be sent from django but for the deployed site it will be sent by Gmail.
+When we are using the development environment the emails will still be sent from Django but for the deployed site it will be sent by Gmail.
 `EMAIL_BACKEND = 'django.core.mail.backends.smtp.EmailBackend'`
 `EMAIL_USE_TLS = True`
 `EMAIL_PORT = 587`